microsoft/DeepSpeed/docs/_tutorials/comms-logging.md

 ## Overview

+NOTE: All logging communication calls are synchronized in order to provide accurate timing information.
+This may hamper performance if your model heavily uses asynchronous communication operations.

 Logging communication calls is vital to ensure networking resources are fully utilized.
 The DeepSpeed communication logger enables the detection and logging of all communication operations launched under `deepspeed.comm`.
 Each communication operation can all be directly printed to the console immediately after completion (via the `verbose` config option), or a summary may be printed with a call to `deepspeed.comm.log_summary()` in the client code at the completion of training, an epoch, after N training iterations, etc.

 ## Usage